CMSgov/bcda-static-site/_pages/api-documentation/access-claims-data.md

 ### Request job history

-Retrieve details on your organization’s historical requests, including the start and end datetime, unique ID, original valueString request, and status.
+Retrieve details on your organization's historical requests, including the start and end datetime, unique ID, original valueString request, and status.

 #### Request to retrieve all past jobs

-If your organization has no jobs to return, you’ll receive a 404 ERROR response.
+If your organization has no jobs to return, you'll receive a 404 ERROR response.

  <!-- snippet -->
  {% capture curlSnippet %}{% raw %}